csu-signal/TRACE/README.md

 ### WTD-CGT Live Audio Set-Up

 - Stereo Input 1:
-  - Click "Select Input Device" and set to the first microphone.
+  - Click "Select Input Device" and set to the first headset microphone.
   - Turn on the A2, A3, and B1 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7

 - Stereo Input 2:
-  - Click "Select Input Device" and set to the second microphone.
+  - Click "Select Input Device" and set to the second headset microphone.
   - Turn on the A1, A3, and B2 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7

 - Stereo Input 3:
-  - Click "Select Input Device" and set to the third microphone.
+  - Click "Select Input Device" and set to the third headset microphone.
   - Turn on the A1, A2, and B3 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7